 With a lower interest rate, your monthly car payment will be smaller.
 Over the course of the loan, that could save you thousands of dollars.

-The chart below, based on myFICO.com’s loan savings calculator, shows how much you’ll pay in interest depending on your credit score.
-The numbers are an average of rates from lenders nationwide, based on borrowing $25,000 for 48 months.
+The chart below, based on myFICO.com’s loan savings calculator, shows how much you’ll pay in interest for a new car depending on your credit score.
+The numbers are an average of rates from lenders nationwide in October 2022, based on borrowing $25,000 for 48 months.

 |FICO Score||APR||Monthly Payment||Total Interest Paid|

-Here are the figures for borrowing $25,000 for 48 months for a used car.
+Here are the figures for a used car.

 |FICO Score||APR||Monthly Payment||Total Interest Paid|

 The numbers above are for 48-month loans.
-But according to 2020 data from the credit bureau Experian, the average loan term for used card was 65.58 months and 69.68 months for new cars!
+But according to 2022 data from the credit bureau Experian, the average loan term for a used car was 68 months and 69 months for new vehicles!

 “If the payment on a 42-month loan on the vehicle you have your eyes focused on is backbreaking, it means you are buying more car than your budget really can stand.”